openapi-processor/openapi-processor-api/README.md

 A consumer should be able to provide access to any generatr (by the generatr name) that is found on the class path.

-For example the gradle plugin will provide a gradle task for each generatr that is available via this service interface.
-For the [openapi-generatr-spring][generatr-spring], based on the generatr name, this will be a `generateSpring` gradle task to run the generatr and a `generatrSpring` options object to configure it.
+For example the gradle plugin will provide a gradle task for each (configured) generatr.
+The task will find & run the generatr by using this service interface.
+By using the service interface the plugin itself does not need an explicit dependency on any generatr.

 # implementing the api

 To make an openapi-generatr available to a consumer (e.g. the openapi-generatr-gradle plugin) it must